 Muffins made from the pulp was one of the first things i saw and i thought YES!
 I have to make a big batch of pulp muffins, yum!
 Have you ever had muffins made from pulp before?
 They are both sweet and slightly savoury, depending what what veggies you juiced with.
 In this particular recipe, i juiced just carrots, beetroot, lemon and apple.
 Don’t worry if you used veggies such as garlic, ginger or leeks etc. Those flavours don’t dominate the muffin recipe.
-I adapted this recipe from Popular Paleo and i have to say, i was completely obsessed with the flavour and texture after i ate one after my photoshoot of them.
 Side note: how good is it when you can devour your baked goods are photographing them for your blog?
 I call it quality control!

 I have made a few other recipes using the leftover pulp and i will be sharing those with you in the next few weeks so watch out for those!
 If you don’t juice, i suggest you think about because it’s a fantastic way to get in your daily serves of vegetables and fruits.
 I find i have increased energy levels, better sleep, clearer skin and a clearer mind after i have a couple of freshly made juices a day!

 - ¼ cups LSA (linseed, sunflower & almond meal)